Dogrobes Salutes the Superhero Dogs who Save the Day...Plus *NEW ARRIVALS* Dogrobes Superhero Costumes

 We’ve been Dogrobes customers for some years after meeting the team at Crufts.
-Sam has a red Dogrobe with a harness slot for wearing in the car over the top of his harness, after beach walks or training sessions.
+Sam has a red Dogrobe with a harness access slot for wearing in the car over the top of his harness, after beach walks or training sessions.

 As a thank you for sharing their stories with us, each of our featured superheroes has been presented with a new personalised Dogrobes dog drying robe.

 Follow us on our Instagram this week to see more photos of these real-life superheroes.

 Read next blog Why Dogrobes are the ultimate 3-in-1 dog drying towel